Why Not Repurpose Content of Your Popular Posts?

 • Write that new blog post based on the subject of the post that did so well or repurpose the content of an older blog post about the subject of the Facebook post that’s doing well.

 • You’ll be repurposing the content of that blog post into several smaller posts for all of your social media platforms.
-And add a video in the blog post.
-Now you have the video and several pieces of your blog post that can be shared about a subject that your audience was interested in.
-Add images, podcasts, infographs and free offers to share,
+And add a video to the blog post.
+Now, you have the video and several pieces of your blog post that can be shared about a subject your audience was interested in.
+Add images, podcasts, infographs, and free offers to share,

 5. If your Facebook (social media) post wasn’t a video, make a short video about the post and add it to your blog and YouTube.
 (Repurposing your work and content.)